samsung-pay/sapi-doc/membership/concepts.md

 <br>
 #### Web API Registration Process
 ---
 1. A partner registers with Samsung Pay.
-See https://samsung-pay.github.io/sapi-doc/membership/sdks for more information.
+See [Membership API SDKs][Membership API SDKs page] for more information.

 2. The partner renders the Save to Pay button on a merchant web page by adding the following HTML:
     ```html